hkwan16/cs151-halma/HALMA_RULES.md

 # Halma Rules

 This summary is based on `halma_game.pdf`, a Martin Gardner article about Halma and Halma-style puzzles.
-Halma is a late-19th-century board game whose name comes from the Greek word for "leap"; it is one of the ancestors of Chinese checkers.
+Halma is a late-19th-century board game whose name comes from the Greek word for "leap".
+It is one of the ancestors of Chinese checkers.

 ## Goal